evykassirer/notes/cs341/341notes.md

 definitions:

-- cut: a paritition of the vertices so that we have (S, V\S) and neither set is empty
+- cut: a partition of the vertices so that we have (S, V\S) and neither set is empty
 - Let (S, V \S) be a cut in a graph.
 An edge e is a **crossing edge** with respect to the cut (S, V \S) if e has one endpoint in S and one endpoint in V \S - also known as a bridge
-- A cut (S, V \S) **respects** the set of a set of edges A provided that no edge in A is a crossing edge
+- A cut (S, V \S) **respects** the set of edges A provided that no edge in A is a crossing edge

-A General Greedy Algorithm to Find an MST
+A General Greedy Algorithm to Find an MST (min spanning tree)

 	A is empty set
 	while A's size is < n-1: